aws-samples/amazon-lex-customerservice-workshop/03_AmazonConnectIntegration/Readme.md

 </details>

 ### Test your Amazon Lex enabled Amazon Connect contact flow
 Now re-test the contact flow and Amazon Lex integration with authentication enabled.
 Dial your Amazon Connect contact center phone number again to confirm functionality.
+Ask the virtual service agent **"What iternational plans do you have?"**.
 When asked for your pin code enter the last four digits of the mobile number you are calling from.